top of page

 Reel Interview Mockup

-This type of interview would require only one photo from the interviewee for the title slide.
-This video-type interview would be best for those comfortable with talking about themselves and their experiences and do not want to remain anonymous.
-Concerning the links included on the closing slide, this particular interviewee is representing Rosie's Closet Resource Room and would speak about her experience with the Group Programs.
-Therefore, those links would be displayed in the closing slide.
+This type of interview requires only one photo from the interviewee for the title slide.
+It is best suited for individuals who are comfortable discussing their experiences and do not wish to remain anonymous.
+Regarding the links on the closing slide, the samples slides below depict a fictitious interviewee who represents Rosie's Closet Resource Room and would share her experiences with the Group Programs.
+Therefore, the relevant links will be displayed on the closing slide.

 Story Mockups

-Share Your Story's Q&A Poll would be launched on the first day of each month and again two weeks later; the Share Your Story series would be bi-weekly.
-A "questions" sticker, located in Instagram's sticker bank, would also be used (shown at the bottom) for people to enter their input/answers.
-For people who aren't too familiar with Rose of Sharon's programs, they are listed on the left.
-Once an interviewee has been chosen, the Story advertising posting of the interview must be ideally posted daily to keep followers in the know.
+The Share Your Story Q&A Poll would be launched on the first day of each month and again two weeks later.
+The Share Your Story series, in particular, would occur bi-weekly.
+A "Questions" sticker, available in Instagram's sticker bank, would be used for participants to submit their input and answers.
+For those not familiar with Rose of Sharon's programs, a list of these programs would be available on the left.
+Once an interviewee has been selected, the Story advertising the interview would ideally be shared daily to keep followers informed.

 Q&A Poll Story Mockups